JenHsuan/writer-help-extention/readme.md

+# A-Layman Blogger Helper - Markdown Clipboard

+## Introduction
+People who work as developers or bloggers usually open a lot of Chrome tabs to collect information or references and turn them into markdown syntax.
+This kind of job is so messy that I believe that it’s worthy to solve.

+There are two reasons for me to decide to create a utility with a Chrome extension.
+1. We can copy contents, turn them into markdown syntax, and paste them without switch tabs or extra monitor
+2. We don’t have to leave tabs for content that we haven’t read yet

+## Stacks or libraries
+* HTML, CSS, JavaScript
+* CSS grid
+* font-awesome

+## Skills
+* DOM operations
+* Storage APIs
+* ContextMenus

+## Usage

 ## References
 * [Creating a chrome extension which takes highlighted text on the page and inserts it into a textarea in popup.html](https://stackoverflow.com/questions/14349263/creating-a-chrome-extension-which-takes-highlighted-text-on-the-page-and-inserts#answer-14351458)
 * [How to Fix: Could not establish connection.
 Receiving end does not exist](https://www.bennettnotes.com/post/fix-receiving-end-does-not-exist/)